The Birds Don't Sing

-"The Birds Don't Sing" is a song by American hip-hop duo Clipse from their fourth studio album Let God Sort Em Out (2025).
-It features vocals from American singer John Legend and gospel choir Voices of Fire.
-Produced by Pharrell Williams, the song revolves around Clipse dealing with the losses of parents, related feelings of remorse, and their influences on them.
+"The Birds Don't Sing" is a song by American hip-hop duo Clipse from their fourth studio album, Let God Sort Em Out (2025).
+It features gospel choir Voices of Fire and uncredited vocals from American singer John Legend.
+Produced by Pharrell Williams, the song revolves around Clipse dealing with the loss of their parents, the related feelings of remorse, and the influence those losses have on them.